Revassess/Revassess4wkJavaPsql/tiers3456/README.md

 **INSTRUCTIONS:**

-You can find the instructions for each tier in the corresponding markdown files.
+You can find the instructions for each tier in the corresponding markdown files such as Tier3.md for instructions for tier 3.

-Complete the remaining tiers in this branch with the current project.
+Complete the remaining tiers in this branch within the current project.
-The tests will run for each tier so do not move on to the next without getting the appropriate amount of points.
+The tests are to be run for each tier so do not move on to the next without getting the appropriate amount of points.
 Moving on without finishing the prior tier will result in points not being awarded.